codeclarkcode/ee2-config/README.md

 Assumptions:

+* You'll be using two development environments (local & production).
 * Site is using HTTPS.
 * `index.php` will be removed from your URL.
 * Templates will be saved as files.